 1. Direct calculation from a polygon annotation

-Step 2 - Focus (zoom in) on your area of interest and draw a polygon annotation onto your 2D layer (orthomap, DSM) to determine the contour (base) from which volume will be calculated; using elevation data contained in DSM; in all polygon inner area.
+Step 2 - Zoom in your area of interest and draw a polygon annotation onto your 2D layer (orthomap, DSM) to determine the contour (base) from which volume will be calculated; using elevation data contained in DSM; in all polygon inner area.
 You may use DSM or Contour Lines in order to help you delimitate the calculation zone :

 DSM + CONTOUR LINES